Brazil's Economy and It's Effect on the United States

 How to Ruin an Emerging Market Success Story

 Brazil is the largest economy in South America.
 It is also the eighth largest in the world.
 In 2017, it produced $3.2 trillion in goods and services, as measured by purchasing power parity.
 But its growth rate slowed from 7.5 percent in 2010 to -3.6 percent in 2016.
-It recovered to 0.7 percent growth in 2016.
+It recovered to a 1 percent growth in 2017.
 Brazil also has stagflation.
-Inflation was 8.7 percent in 2016, although it has since slowed to 3.7 percent in 2017.
+Inflation was 8.7 percent in 2016, although it has since slowed to 3.4 percent in 2017.
 What happened?

-Price controls hurt the profits of the state-owned oil company, Petrobras, and unfairly competed against Brazil's formerly successful ethanol production.
+Price controls hurt the profits of the state-owned oil company, Petrobras.
+Controls also hurt Brazil's formerly successful ethanol production.
 Business leaders curtailed investment in the face of such government intervention.
 This was only aggravated by problems in the government auctions of road and railway projects.
 Further interventions in the electricity and banking industries also exacerbated the economic situation.

 Thanks to this expansionary fiscal and monetary policy, inflation outpaced the newly raised wages.
 As a result, consumers cut back their spending.
 To curb inflation, the central bank raised interest rates in 2012, from 7.5 percent to 8 percent.
 This is the same type of stop-go monetary policy combined with wage-price controls that caused U.S. stagflation in the 1970s.

 In 2015, oil prices fell as the dollar strengthened.
 Oil is Brazil's primary export.
 As a result, Brazilian companies cut production and jobs.
 The value of Brazil's currency, the real, fell.
 A weaker currency raised prices of imports and increased inflation.

 In August 2016, Rousseff was impeached.
 She was convicted for moving funds among government budgets.
 Former President Luiz Inacio Lula da Silva, known worldwide as Lula, was jailed for corruption.